finnie2006/Pterodactyl-Java11Arm/README.md

-# Pterodactyl-Java11Arm
+# Pterodactyl Java11Arm
-A arm image for java 11 Arm
+A arm image for java 11

 Install Guide: